viableindustries/chesapeakecommons.github.io/viableindustries.com/_pages/dynamic-visualization.md

 ### Performance

 < icon >
-Speed
+Speed/Caching
-A sentence about how damn fast our stuff is.
+A sentence about how damn fast our stuff is, Enhanced map and data caching

 < icon >
-Caching
-Enhanced map and data caching
+Always on/Offline capabilities

+< icon >
+Platform agnostic

 ### Technology